ngabonzizacedrickkennedy/user-tracker-service-backend/README.md

 - Go listener (bonus points for non-mainstream language)
 - Server runs natively on Windows (Docker UDP issue)

-## Limitations

-- UDP from Docker doesn't reach Windows host
-- Broadcasts only on local network
-- No UDP authentication/encryption
-- No delivery confirmation (UDP fire-and-forget)
-- Self-signed certs (for testing)
-- Passwords in config files

-## Notes
+Notes
+Platform: Windows + Git Bash.
+Server runs natively due to Docker UDP broadcast limitation on Windows.

-Windows + Git Bash.
-Java 21, Maven 3.9.9, Go 1.25.5, MySQL 8.0.
-Go listener for bonus points.
+Technology: Java 21, Maven 3.9.9, Go 1.25.5, MySQL 8.0.
+Used Go for listener to get bonus points for non-mainstream language.
+Security: Self-signed certificates as required by specifications.
+UDP broadcasts are unencrypted by protocol design.
+Development: Hardcoded credentials for local testing.
+Production would use environment variables.

 NGABONZIZA Cedrick Kennedy